sulthannauval/sulthannauval/README.md

 <br />
 <br />

 Hi. my name is Sulthan and I'm a Computer Engineering Student that deeply passionate about the fields of AI, Machine Learning, and Data Analysis.
-My enthusiasm for technology drives me to continuously seek out opportunities for growth and learning, whether through coursework, projects, or active participation in relevant organizations and labs.
+My enthusiasm for technology drives me to continuously seek out opportunities for growth and learning, whether through coursework, projects, or participation in relevant activities.

 ## 📊 Github Stats
 ![](https://github-readme-streak-stats.herokuapp.com/?user=sulthannauval&theme=dark&hide_border=false)